rmosolgo/rmosolgo.github.io/source/_posts/2018-03-25-why-a-new-schema-definition-api.markdown

 - Ruby
 ---

-GraphQL-Ruby `1.8.0` will have an new class-based API for defining your schema.
+GraphQL-Ruby `1.8.0` will have a new class-based API for defining your schema.
 Let's investigate the design choices in the new API.

 <!-- more -->